The Star Formation and Chemical Evolution Histories of Ursa Minor Dwarf Spheroidal Galaxy: Discussion

 As a reference, we overlay the SFH derived by \citet{2014ApJ...789..147W} using deep HST/ACS data for the central region of the UMi dSph.
-Their study shows a quenching of star formation between approximately 10 and 11 Gyr ago.
-In contrast, our results do not show such a quenching phase in any of the annuli, suggesting that star formation proceeded in a shorter timescale than previously reported.
+Their study shows a pause of star formation between approximately 10 and 11 Gyr ago.
+In contrast, our results do not show such a pause phase in any of the annuli, suggesting that star formation proceeded in a shorter timescale than previously reported.

 We further investigate the SFHs of two distinct metallicity populations: a metal-poor population ($-2.6 \leq \mathrm{[Fe/H]} \leq -2.4$) and a metal-rich population ($-2.4 < \mathrm{[Fe/H]} \leq -2.0$).
 For each population, we compare the SFHs across the same three radial regions (inner, intermediate, and outer) to explore how their star formation histories depend on both metallicity and distance from the center of the UMi dSph.
 For the metal-poor population, stars in the intermediate annulus are slightly younger than those in the inner region, a trend that is consistent with previous findings by \citet{2002AJ....123.3199C}.
 However, the SFH in the outer annulus is similar to that in the inner region, suggesting no clear age gradient across the full extent of the metal-poor population.
 In contrast, the metal-rich population exhibits a different pattern.
 Star formation in the inner region continues for a longer duration than in the intermediate annulus.
 Interestingly, in the outer annulus, star formation appears to continue even longer than in the inner two regions.
 Despite these spatial variations in SFH, no systematic age gradient is observed within the metal-rich population either.